TL;DR

 Superannuation Contributions for Subclass 500 Visa Holders

-When you work in Australia, your employer is required to contribute to a superannuation fund, a retirement savings account.
-Here’s what you need to know:
+As an international student holding a Subclass 500 visa, if you’re working in Australia, your employer is required to contribute to a superannuation fund, which is a retirement savings account.
+Understanding your superannuation rights is important, as these contributions can significantly benefit your future savings.
+Here’s what you need to know about superannuation contributions for Subclass 500 visa holders.

-Your employer must contribute 11.5% of your earnings to your superannuation fund as of July 1, 2024.
+As of July 1, 2024, employers are required to contribute 11.5% of your earnings into your superannuation fund.
 For example, if you earn $1,000 in a week, your employer will contribute $115 to your super fund.

-- Use tools like the ATO’s YourSuper comparison tool to evaluate options.
+- Use the ATO’s YourSuper comparison tool to evaluate various superannuation funds available.

-- Check if the fund offers features like online access, lower fees, or good long-term returns to maximize your savings.
+- Look for features such as online access, lower fees, and funds with good long-term returns to help maximise your savings.

 Deadlines and Methods for Lodging Tax Returns

-- The deadline to file your tax return is October 31.
+- The deadline for submitting your tax return is October 31.

-- You can start filing your return as early as July 1.
+- You can start filing your return as early as July 1 each year.

-- You can lodge your tax return online through the MyGov platform or with the help of a registered tax agent.
+- Submitting your return is easy with the MyGov platform, or you can seek help from a registered tax agent.

 Late Filing Penalties